nwy/Chronicling-America-API/README.md

 However, in addition to being a resource for the computer applications powering the loc.gov website, the API can be used by developers, digital librarians, and researchers to directly retrieve digital collections information formatted as JSON or YAML data.

 ### Access
-The API is accessible to the public with no API key or authentication required.
+The loc.gov API is accessible to the public with no API key or authentication required.

-> Additional information on the loc.gov API can be found at: [APIs for LoC.gov](https://www.loc.gov/apis/)
+Additional information can be found at: [APIs for LoC.gov](https://www.loc.gov/apis/)

 ---
 # Rate Limits and Definitions